Drawing from plants and flowers

 By the end of this course you should be able to...

-- Confidently select and simplify complex forms
+- Show confidence to select and simplify complex forms

-- Develop personal compositions and Interpretations, using other artists as inspiration.
+- Develop personal compositions and interpretations, using other artists as inspiration.

 What level is the course and do I need any particular skills?